DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 evening after work talking with other videobloggers on AIM or Skype.
 Especially between October 05 and June 06 I spent a LOT of time… videoblogging’.
 Others showed a pragmatic approach to videoblogging.
-Jennifer Proctor maintains her own personal site where she posts ‘short experimental non-fiction videos’.
+Jennifer Proctor maintained her own personal site where she posted ‘short experimental non-fiction videos’.
 She worked full time as a professor at a university in America and tried to ‘fit my videos in when I can.’
 Her attitude, similar to Mica Scalin’s, is that videoblogging is an organic